-- 2.2 Identify Internal FOSS Compliance Role(s). - Assign individual(s) responsible for managing internal FOSS compliance.
-The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - o Time to perform the role has been allocated; and - o Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - Escalation path is available for resolution of FOSS compliance issues.
+2.2 Identify Internal FOSS Compliance Role(s).

+- Assign individual(s) responsible for managing internal FOSS compliance.
+The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - Time to perform the role has been allocated; and - o Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - A process exists for the resolution of FOSS compliance issues.